Anil Menon: Air Force and Space Force career

 Anil Menon was transferred to the 173rd Fighter Wing for military duty and pursued a residency in aerospace medicine at the University of Texas Medical Branch, where he published his thesis on medical kits for commercial spaceflight.
 During his aerospace training, he deployed twice with the U.S. Air Force critical care air transport team to treat and transport wounded warriors.
 He later transferred to the Air Force reserves, 45th operational group, Detachment 3 of the 45th Space Wing to provide medical direction for launch and landings.

+Menon was promoted to colonel and transferred to the United States Space Force in January 2026.